townmath/cisp400-reader/docs/_sources/class-I-intro/abstraction.rst.txt

 Abstraction is all about hiding implementation details.

 Consider a car as an example of abstraction in design.
-Starting a car in 1915 [#f1]_ :
+Here's an outline for starting a Model-T in 1915 [#f1]_ :

 #.
-On front of car, pull chock near right fender and engage crank lever under radiator.
+On front of car,
+   pull chock near right fender and engage crank lever under radiator.

    - Turn slowly to prime carburetor.

 #.
 Get into car, insert key in ignition.

-   - Turn start setting to either magneto or battery
+   - Turn start setting to either magneto or battery.
-   - Adjust timing stalk and throttle stalk
+   - Adjust timing stalk and throttle stalk.
-   - Pull back on handbrake to place car in neutral
+   - Pull back on handbrake to place car in neutral.

 #.
 Return to front of car.

-   - Use left hand to crank lever
+   - Use left hand to crank lever.
-   - If the engine back-fires, using left hand results in fewer broken arms
+     (If the engine back-fires,
+     using your left hand results in fewer broken arms)

 #.
 If car starts, jump in!